aemartinez/chorgram/wiki/Home.md

   -dw DW                Set fixedsize of dot nodes to the given value {default
                         = 0}
-  -ts                   Just computes the CFSMs and the transition system(s) -nf, --bag            Disable FIFO policy: buffers are bags -tp TP                Pattern for colouring transitions; the syntax is "s r
+  -ts                   Just computes the CFSMs and the transition system(s) -nf, --bag            Disable FIFO policy: buffers become bags -tp TP                Pattern for colouring transitions; the syntax is "s r
                         d msg" where s and r are the indexes of sender and receiver, d is the action, and msg is the message